Enforced disappearance: Pakistan

-In Azad Kashmir (Pakistan-controlled Kashmir) numerous disappearances have been reportedly committed, notably by the state intelligence agencies, which arrest and disappear persons who refuse to join the "Jihad" against Indian-held Kashmir.
-The Office of the United Nations High Commissioner for Human Rights (OHCHR) has also held state-led disappearances in its report.

-Palestinian territories
+Palestine

 In August 2015, four members of Hamas Armed wing were abducted in Sinai, Egypt.
 They were abducted by unidentified gunmen according to the Egyptian security officials.
 The abducted men were in a bus carrying fifty of the Palestinians from Rafah, to Cairo airport.

 Hamas confirmed that the four abducted Palestinians were heading to Cairo.
 The spokesman of the interior ministry Iyad al Bazom said "We urge the Egyptian interior ministry to secure the lives of the kidnapped passengers and free them".
 Until the moment, no group claimed responsibility for the kidnappings.

 Philippines

 Estimates vary for the number of victims of enforced disappearances in the Philippines.
 The William S. Richardson School of Law Library at the University of Hawaii places the number of the victims of enforced disappearances under the rule of Ferdinand Marcos at 783.
 During the Marcos dictatorship, many people who went missing were allegedly tortured, abducted, and killed by policemen.

 Charlie del Rosario was an activist and professor at the Polytechnic University of the Philippines, and was last seen on the night of 19 March 1971 while putting up posters for the national congress of the Movement for a Democratic Philippines (MDP), inside the PCC Lepanto compound.
 The family suspected the Philippine government military in his abduction.
 Del Rosario, who was never seen nor heard from since, is considered the first victim of enforced disappearance during the Marcos regime.

 The Southern Tagalog 10 was a group of activists working in Central Luzon during Marcos' martial law in the Philippines.
 These 10 university students and professors were abducted and made to disappear during martial law.
 Three of them were later killed and "surfaced" by suspected agents of the state.
 The rest remain missing to this day.